Fashion capital: History

-Historically, several cities have been, in turn, fashion capitals.
+Historically, several cities have taken turns being fashion capitals.
 During the Renaissance era, different city-states in what would become modern-day Italy were Europe's main trendsetters, due to the cultural power they exerted in that period.
 This included cities such as Florence, Milan, Rome, Naples, Genoa, and Venice.

 Progressing into the late 16th century, with the influence of the English royal court, London became a major city in European fashion.
 Similarly, due to the power of Spain during the period, the Spanish court started to influence fashion, making it a major centre.
 In the 17th century, as the Renaissance began to fade away, with the power of the French court under Louis XIV, Paris established itself as Europe's main fashion centre.

 During the 19th century, with the powerful British Empire and young Queen Victoria on the throne (from 1837), London once again became a major fashion leader.
 However, it continued to look to Paris for stylistic inspiration, and the British 'father of haute couture' Charles Frederick Worth relocated to Paris in 1846.
 He did this to perfect and commercialize his craft, holding the first fashion shows and launching the concept of fashion labels there.